tibordp/wigglenet/README.md

 Wigglenet can run in a firewall-only mode by passing `FIREWALL_ONLY=1` environment variable.
 Running in this mode will not provision a Wireguard tunnel and CNI configuration, but will only filter and masquerade traffic, similar to [ip-masq-agent](https://github.com/kubernetes-sigs/ip-masq-agent).
 Unlike `ip-masq-agent`, Wigglenet will automatically determine all the pod CIDRs that should not be masqueraded or filtered by watching Nodes allowing for flexible subnetting.

-Native routing (`NATIVE_ROUTING=1`) is similar.
-Run in this mode, Wireguard will place CNI configuration file on all nodes and sync the firewall rules, but will not create the Wireguard overlay and routing rules.
-This assumes that there is something outside of the cluster that knows how to route packets for pods to the appropriate node.
+Native routing is configured (`NATIVE_ROUTING_IPV4=1` / `NATIVE_ROUTING_IPV6=1`).
+Run in this mode, native routing will only be used for the selected address family instead of the Wireguard overlay.
+This assumes that there is something outside of the cluster that knows how to route packets for pods to the appropriate node, as generally the pod-to-pod traffic will be forwarded along the default route on each node.

 ## Limitations

 - Wigglenet does not currently support `NetworkPolicy`
+- Host-to-host traffic does not pass through the Wireguard tunnel, so it is not encrypted.
+This is not a major issue as services using host networking generally use TLS, but there are some notable exceptions (e.g. the default configuration for Prometheus node-exporter).

 ## Acknowledgements